 The Entry History form can be left open, helping you switch between any number of frequently used entries.

 by Susan Michael

-Free Writing Exercise – Write for 20 minutes (without editing) in any style using “Hidden Camera” as your title.
+Free Writing Exercise – Write for 20 minutes, (without editing) in any style using “Why Claire Left” as a starter.